 11. Voluntary Organisations

-Voluntary organisations need to work with commissioners and the SAB to agree how their role fits alongside the statutory agencies and how they should work together.
+Voluntary organisations need to work with commissioners and the Safeguarding Adults Board to agree how their role fits alongside the statutory agencies and how they should work together.
 This will be of particular importance where they are offering information and advice, independent advocacy, and support or counselling services in safeguarding situations.
 This will include telephone or online services.
 Additionally, many voluntary organisations also provide care and support services, including personal care.
 All voluntary organisations that work with adults need to have safeguarding procedures and lead officers.

 12. Regulated Professionals